United Nations Global Compact: UN Global Compact – Cities Programme

-Melbourne became the first city to engage the Global Compact in June 2001.
+Melbourne became the first city to engage in the Global Compact in June 2001.

 In April 2003, under the directorship of David Teller, a framework called the Melbourne Model was developed that went beyond the Ten Principles.
 It begins by drawing the resources of government, business and civil society into a cross-sector partnership in order to develop a practical project that addresses a seemingly intractable urban issue.
-In 2007, the then Director, Paul James (2007–2014) and his colleagues Dr. Andy Scerri and Dr. Liam Magee, took this methodology further by integrating the partnership model with a four-domain sustainability framework called 'Circles of Sustainability'.
+In 2007, the then Director, Paul James (2007–2014) and his colleagues Andy Scerri and Liam Magee, took this methodology further by integrating the partnership model with a four-domain sustainability framework called 'Circles of Sustainability'.